Surface Water Management Plan update

 Surface Water Management Plan draft plan documents

-- Surface Water Management Plan complete draft without appendices
+- Surface Water Management Plan complete without appendices

 - Appendix A: Surface Water Agreements

 - Appendix C: Wellhead Protection Plan

 - Appendix F: Hydrologic and hydraulic modeling report

 - Appendix M: Erosion and sediment control and stormwater management plan guidelines

 - Appendix N: St. Louis Park: Minnehaha Creek Watershed District Coordination Plan

 The City of St. Louis Park’s Surface Water Management Plan (SWMP) is a document that describes the city’s current surface water resources (e.g., lakes, ponds, wetlands); establishes the overall goals and policies the city will follow in managing surface water throughout the city; and defines specific actions and improvement projects the city may undertake over the approximate 10-year term of the plan.